mazeyqian/go-gin-gee/README.md

 go get
 ```

-If `i/o timeout`, run the command to alter the proxy:
+If `i/o timeout`, run the command to replace the proxy:

 ```
 go env -w GOPROXY=https://goproxy.cn